opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         In the old interface all the vectors of object points from different views are concatenated together.

-    :param pointCounts: In the old interface this is a vector of integers, containing as many elements, as the number of views of the calibration pattern.
+    :param point_counts: In the old interface this is a vector of integers, containing as many elements, as the number of views of the calibration pattern.
 Each element is the number of points in each view.
 Usually, all the elements are the same and equal to the number of feature points on the calibration pattern.

     :param imageSize: Size of the image used only to initialize the intrinsic camera matrix.